PedroSousa97/ER2020-ExplicaJa/README.md

 * You should be notified of the success of the initialization;
 * The Rest API is now available at http://localhost:3000/, if you want to test it via Postman;
 * Open a new terminal;
-* CD to the Explica-Online directory, start Angular's Development Server now:
+* CD to the project directory, start Angular's Development Server now:
    ```sh
    ng serve
    ```